DVLA Licence Check Update: Employer Verification And API

 What Is A DVLA Licence Check?

-It is the official process of viewing categories, validity dates, penalty points, and disqualifications.
-The digital check shows exactly the same data police see.
+A DVLA licence check is the official process that reveals entitlement categories, validity dates, current penalty points, and any disqualifications.
+The digital version shows exactly what the police see at the roadside.

 Table 4 – What Appears on a Digital Licence Check (2025)